marhel/fabulate/README.md

 ### Multiple choice

-Curly brackets indicate possible choices.
+Angle brackets indicate possible choices.

-	{Red Green Blue}	# one of these three colors will be chosen, equally likely.
+	<Red Green Blue>	# one of these three colors will be chosen, equally likely.

 Individual choices can also be weighted, if they are to be more or less likely.

-	{Red:3 Green:20 Blue:7}		# one of these three colors will be chosen, according to their weight.
+	<Red:3 Green:20 Blue:7>		# one of these three colors will be chosen, according to their weight.

 Adding these weights now makes Green the most likely choice (probability 20/30th or about 66%), followed by Blue (7/30th, or about 23%) and then Red (3/30th or 10%).
 Choices without weights are considered to have a weight of one.

 ### Ranges

-Square brackets indicate ranges of possible values.
+Square brackets indicate ranges of possible numeric values.

 	[1 10]	# yields any decimal value between 1 (inclusive) and 10 (exclusive), equally likely, such as 4.56362721652